-These can be an excellent alternative to staring your own for many reasons, and although typically priced higher than a startup, an accounting firm familiar with franchise business acquisition and resale can show you how this option can actually be much the more affordable alternative
+These can be an excellent alternative to starting your own for many reasons, and although typically priced higher than a startup, an accounting firm familiar with franchise business acquisition and resale can show you how this option can actually be a much the more affordable alternative

 Once a franchisee begins doing business, he or she must pay the franchisor a portion of the revenue.